mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 ![Feature Preview Modal - Feature Preview modal with some features enabled](./img/10.6/feature-preview.png)

+#### User Preferences section

+We have introduced a new section named `User preferences` in which users can customize their experience in Console according to their own preferences.
+For instance, inside this section, Console PaaS users can now manage the receipt of an invitation email that is sent when they are added to a Company.
+This section is accessible from the Launchbar when hovering over the user avatar.

 ### Improvements

 #### Improved filtering in the Manual Routes table